rauta0127/Simple-InternetSpeed-Logger/README.md

 ### Export Data
 You can export plot html and raw csv and log files.
+In the plots, you can see a box plot of download/upload speeds by network, a heatmap of speeds by day of the week and time for the main network, and the number of records.
+The network with the most records is defined as the main network.
+This allows you to see the speed differences between networks, as well as when the main network performs best on which day and time.
+In the CSV file, you can review raw data, including download/upload speeds, server information, client information, and more.

 ### Set Parametes
 You can change parameters of frequency and iterations.